proseccorups/aries-notes/wallets-governance-and-trust.md

 ### Open source is important!
 The more open and transparent the software is, more people will be monitoring the code and checking if potential back doors are coded in.
+- Code is transparent and auditable.
+Many eyes are watching and have a mutual interest in the wallet being secure
+- Important issuers and verifiers can be sure that the wallet you are using is safe.
+- Not every company will be implementing their own versions of features that are missing in wallets.
+Everyone is contributing to one cause, saving money and time.

 ### Certification
 Another mechanism to establish trust could be a wallet certification program.
 They would evaluate wallets and give them